 In Boy, a college-aged rent boy exposes the truth about the death of a girl in a hit and run accident.
-Using typography that hovers on screen in place of dialogue, flares of bold colour, dioramic frames, and brutal portraiture reminiscent of Dianne Arbus, director Welby Ings creates a powerful, exquisite perspective on the silent claustrophobia and sexual violence of small town New Zealand.
+Using typography that hovers on screen in place of dialogue, flares of bold colour, dioramic frames, and brutal portraiture reminiscent of American photographer Dianne Arbus, director Welby Ings creates a powerful vision of claustrophobia and sexual violence in small town New Zealand.
 The film gained acclaim both at home and internationally.
-Accolades included Best Short Film at Cinequest in the United States.
+It played at a long run of film festivals, and was judged Best Short Film at American fest Cinequest.

-Available on DVD from FilmShop.
+Available on DVD from FilmShop